Northern nutcracker

 The northern nutcracker (Nucifraga caryocatactes), previously known as the spotted nutcracker and Eurasian nutcracker, is a passerine bird in the crow family Corvidae.
-It is slightly larger than the Eurasian jay but has a much larger bill and a slimmer looking head without any crest.
+It is slightly smaller than the Eurasian jay but has a much larger bill and a slimmer looking head without any crest.
 The feathering over its body is predominantly chocolate brown with distinct white spots and patches.
 The wings and upper tail are black with a greenish-blue gloss.

 The northern nutcracker is one of four species of nutcracker currently accepted.
 The southern nutcracker (Nucifraga hemispila) and the Kashmir nutcracker (Nucifraga multipunctata) were formerly considered as subspecies of the northern nutcracker.
 The species complex was known by the English name "spotted nutcracker".
 The fourth and most distinct member of the genus, Clark's nutcracker (Nucifraga columbiana), occurs in western North America.

 Taxonomy

 The northern nutcracker was one of many species originally described by Carl Linnaeus in his landmark 1758 10th edition of Systema Naturae, where it was given the binomial name Corvus caryocatactes.
 It was later assigned to the genus Nucifraga that was erected by Mathurin Jacques Brisson in 1760.
 The scientific name is a reduplication; nucifraga is a Neo-Latin translation of German Nussbrecher, "nut-breaker" based on Latin nucis "nut", and frangere "to shatter", and caryocatactes based on Greek: karuon "nut", and kataseio "to shatter".
 The common English name nutcracker first appears in 1693 in a translation of a German travel guide, where it is a calque on the German name Nußknacker, as the bird was not recorded in Britain until 1753.
 Other Germanic languages have etymologically related names: Danish: nøddekrige; Dutch: notenkraker; Norwegian: nøttekråke; Swedish: nötkråka.